pretix/pretix-docs/docs/guides/taxes.md

 For all products except one, switch to the :btn:Availability: tab, check the box next to "Only sell this product as part of a bundle" and click the :btn:Save: button.
 Skip this step for the last of the products you created.

+Assign this product the total price of the combination of differently taxed products.
+Its price represents the full price of the bundle.
+The price does **not** result out of the addition of the price parts.

-Instead, switch to the :btn:Bundled products: tab and click the :btn-icon:fa3-plus: Add a new bundled product: button.
+Edit the ticket with the full price, switch to the :btn:Bundled products: tab and click the :btn-icon:fa3-plus: Add a new bundled product: button.
 Choose one of the other products you created under "Bundled product" and set the "Designated price part".
 Repeat this step for each product with a diverging tax rate that you want to include in this bundle.
 Then, click the :btn:Save: button.

-For illustrative purposes, let's say you are organizing an educational event for a charitable organization in Germany and you have permission to charge a reduced tax rate of 7% that event.
+For illustrative purposes, let's say you are organizing an educational event for a charitable organization in Germany and you have permission to charge a reduced tax rate of 7.00% that event.
-However, the admission ticket price also includes catering, which is still taxed at a rate of 19%.
+However, the admission ticket price also includes catering, which is still taxed at a rate of 19.00%.
 The tax situation may look something like this:

  - event ticket price: €450 (including €150 for food)

-   - including €19.63 VAT at 7%
+   - including €19.63 VAT at 7.00%
-   - incl. €23.95 VAT at 19%
+   - incl. €23.95 VAT at 19.00%

 If you want to depict this tax situation using the method described above, create the following two products:

- - "Event ticket" with a price of €450 and a tax rate of 7%
+ - "Event ticket" with a price of €450 and a tax rate of 7.00%

- - "Catering" with a price of €150, a 19% tax rule and the box “Only sell this product as part of a bundle" checked
+ - "Catering" with a price of €150, a 19.00% tax rule and the box “Only sell this product as part of a bundle" checked

 Then, select the "Event ticket" and open the :btn:Bundled products: tab.
 Add the "Catering" product and enter a "Designated price part" of €150.

 When a customer purchases the event ticket, the catering will be added as a bundled product automatically.
-The product price of €450 will split into the two components.
+The product price of €450 will be split into the two components.
-€300 will be taxed at 7% and €150 will be taxed at 19%, just as intended.
+€300 will be taxed at 7.00% and €150 will be taxed at 19.00%, just as intended.

 ## Troubleshooting